 A family united by Mum’s plan

-Christina’s sons are grateful that their mum had the foresight to write an advance care plan.
+Christina’s sons are grateful that their mum had the foresight to write an advance care directive.
 Losing Christina was hard.
 She was a much loved mum and engaged grandmother.
 But having to make life and death decisions without expressly knowing her wishes would have been even more heartbreaking.
 It would have been an unnecessary burden during an already emotionally-fraught time.

 Inspiring others to plan ahead